-During the 2nd trimester there are many tests you should get done to ensure everything is going good, and that your baby isn’t showing any signs of certain chromosomal abnormalities.
+During the second trimester there are many tests you should have done to ensure that everything is going well and that your baby isn’t showing signs of certain chromosomal abnormalities.
 To learn more about these tests, visit our Prenatal Testing article.

 Symptoms and Body Changes at 16 Weeks

 The biggest change you will notice in your body at 16 weeks is the look and size of your breasts.
 Milk glands start production and veins become more visible as the blood flow increases.

 You may be feeling an increased weight in your womb as your waistline continues to stretch and expand.
 Pregnancy back pains are also due to begin, as most women gain five to ten pounds at this point.

 At 16 weeks old, your baby is already 4 ¾ inches long and weighs about 3.9 ounces.
 The facial muscles continue to develop, allowing him or her to make all kinds of different facial expressions.

 It’s important you know the reason why I keep referring to your baby as “he or she.”
 During this week’s ultrasound the doctor will be able to distinguish whether your baby is a boy or girl.
 The genitals are fully developed and can be seen with ease during the sonogram.

 As your baby continues to grow (he or she is the same size as the placenta at this point) you may be able to feel movement, which can first be noticed between 16 and 20 weeks.
 The development of visual sensitivity at this stage is also amazing.